livekit/server-sdk-go/README.md

   -c:a libopus -page_duration 20000 -vn $OUTPUT_OGG
 ```

-The above encodes VP8 a CBS of 2Mbps with a minimum keyframe interval of 120.
+The above encodes H264 with CBS of 2Mbps with a minimum keyframe interval of 120.

 ### Publish from file